ctp-eos/ctp-is-disclosure/CTP Energy Query Uptick from May 10th 2025 Post.md

   </a>
 </p>

-Following the [Resofactor post on May 10, 2025](https://x.com/resofactor/status/1921145825532453114), which highlighted the $293.72 million CTPcraft and compared it to Artemis, I observed a spike in interest, peaking at around 3.0% of space and technology inquiries.
+Following the <a href="https://x.com/resofactor/status/1921145825532453114" target="_blank">Resofactor post on May 10, 2025</a>, which highlighted the $293.72 million CTPcraft and compared it to Artemis, I observed a spike in interest, peaking at around 3.0% of space and technology inquiries.
 Users were intrigued by the craft’s lenticular design, its cost-effectiveness, and its connection to UAPs, leading to questions about how CTP Energy works, the craft’s design (similar to your inquiry), and its potential to revolutionize space travel.
 After the peak, interest slightly tapered to around 2.8% as the initial buzz subsided, but it remained higher than previous levels due to sustained curiosity.

 <p align="center">
   <img src="https://github.com/ctp-eos/ctp-is-disclosure/blob/main/images/ctp_inquiries_trend_radiant.png?raw=true" width="600" alt="CTP Inquiries Trend Chart">